pitrackster/rtmidi-bridge/README.md

 > Allow my iDevice to send midi messages to bitwig using rtpmidi, avahi and ALSA virtual midi (snd-virmidi module)

+Recently I discovered [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen and used it to control bitwig from my iPad...
+But:

+- it only works on windows
-For now I use Windows / iPad for all my music hobby.
-I discovered the fabulous tool [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen and use it to control bitwig from my iPad...
-But I am really fed up with Windows and want to make the switch to Linux...
+- I am really fed up with Windows and want to make the switch to Linux

-So I try to make something similar to Tobias Erichsen rtpMIDI in open source and for Linux...
+So I want to make something similar to Tobias Erichsen rtpMIDI ... for Linux !

 ## THINGS TO KNOW

-- Bitwig uses ALSA MIDI, so it wont allow to select other MIDI ports than ALSA MIDI ports hence the use of snd-virmidi
+- as far as I know, Bitwig uses ALSA MIDI, so it wont allow you to select other MIDI ports than ALSA MIDI ports... hence the use of snd-virmidi
-- this is a WIP, I don't speak python and I am also a total noob in network / midi
+- **this is a WIP**, I don't speak python and I am also a total noob in network / midi
-- this developpement is for my personal use and is intended to work with bitwig and Ubuntu (20.04 LTS)
+- this developpement is for my personal use and is intended to work with bitwig and Ubuntu (20.10)
 - the python code used is taken from various examples and I do not fully understand what is done ;-)

 ## DEPENDENCIES